franzejr/code-challenges/README.md

 ('Smith',10), ('Jones',15), ('White',20), ('Black',40), ('Green',50), ('Brown',20);
 ```

-2)Write a function to capitalize the first letter of a word in a given string;
+2)Write a function to capitalize the first letter of a word in a given string.

 Example:

 ```sql